shipperhq/shipperhq.github.io/dev-shipperhq/docs/rates/quickstart.md

 ### Additional Guidance

 While the [Rates API Reference](https://dev.shipperhq.com/rates-service/) contains all available fields, not all possible attributes are described in the current version of this guide.
 Some less-common attributes are not yet described.
-Contact [dev support](/contact) if you need assistance with any specific scenario or for additional guidance on best practices for your specific use case.
+Contact [Dev Support](/contact) if you need assistance with any specific scenario or for additional guidance on best practices for your specific use case.

 ## Testing